jenkinsci/anchore-container-scanner-plugin/README.md

 1. Build a container image
 2. Push the image to a Docker Registry, typically a staging registry for QA
-3. Use Anchore plugin in a Pipeline job or add Anchore Container Image Scanner build step to a Freestyle job to instruct the Anchore Engine to analyze the image
+3. Use Anchore plugin in a Pipeline job or add Anchore Container Image Scanner build step to a Freestyle job to instruct your Anchore deployment to analyze the image
-    1. Anchore Engine downloads (pulls) the image layers from the staging registry
+    1. Anchore downloads (pulls) the image layers from the staging registry
-    2. Anchore Engine performs analysis on the image
+    2. Anchore performs analysis on the image
-    3. Anchore Engine performs a policy evaluation on the image.
+    3. Anchore performs a policy evaluation on the image.
-4. The Anchore plugin polls the Anchore Engine for a user defined period until the analysis and policy evaluation is complete
+4. The Anchore plugin polls the Anchore API for a user defined period until the analysis and policy evaluation is complete
 5. Based on user configuration, the Anchore plugin may fail the build in the case of a Policy violation or allow the built to continue with warnings.

 When run, the Anchore plugin will look for a file named _anchore\_images_ in the project workspace.
 This file should contain the name(s) of containers to be scanned and optionally include the Dockerfile.